oceanumeric/oceanumeric.github.io/docs/_blog/dive-into-lda.md

          alt="fp7 totalcost hist1"
          style="width: 70%; display: block; margin: 0 auto;"/>
     <div class='caption'>
         <span class='caption-label'>Figure 4.</span> The illustration of LDA in terms of generating a document from Blei et al. (2003).
+We assume there are 4  topics in this illustration.
     </div>
 </div>